YoannMas/vinted-react/README.md

 ```
 ## Payment informations

-If you want to buy an item, please use those payment informations (provide by Stripe for testing):
+If you want to buy an item, please use those payment informations (provide by Stripe):
 - Numéro de carte : 4242 4242 4242 4242
 - MM/AA : 04 / 24
 - CCV : 424